About Clarington

 The Clarington Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Forest County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Clarington, Pennsylvania residents are available through the local police department and authorized providers in Forest County.
+Fingerprinting services for Clarington, Pennsylvania residents are available through local police (where present) and authorized providers in Forest County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Forest County Sheriff's Office for scheduling and fees.

 To register to vote in Clarington, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Forest County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Clarington, contact the Forest County Clerk's office for schedules and ballot information.

 Property records for Clarington, Pennsylvania are maintained by the Forest Board of Assessment Appeals's Office and the Forest Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Forest County, including parcels in Clarington.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Forest Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Forest County offices at the county courthouse.
 The Forest County Treasurer handles property tax payments and tax sale information.